Carlos-SE/LogicBomb/README.md

 # LogicBomb
-Compueter's structures
+Computer's structures

-This program was made to get knoledge about assembly and GDB
+This program was made to get knowledge about assembly and GDB